thenorthkun/Twitter-gender-text-Analysis/README.md

 For a little extra, the notebook also covers analysis of color attributes corresponding to each Gender

-This project was done as a part of my __Machine Learning Internship__ at Verzeo Edutech Pvt.
+This Project was done as a part of my (Major Project) __Machine Learning Internship__ at Verzeo Edutech Pvt.
 Ltd.